rackerlabs/support-how-to/content/cloud-servers/how-to-serve-multiple-domains-using-virtual-hosts.md

 		port 80 namevhost vh1.example.com (/etc/httpd/conf/custom/virtualhost.conf:3)
 		Syntax OK

-  Note in the example above how the configuration test reports about vh2.example.com's configuration before it reports the NameVirtualHost configuration.
-You may see this error if the VirtualHost IP address or port does not match that of a webserver's NameVirtualHost directive.
-In this example, the test reports that vh2.example.com uses port 800 rather than the NameVirtualHost's port 80.
-We mis-typed "80" when we configured the vh2.example.com virtual host's listening port.
-As a result, Apache is seeing vh2.example.com as a separate port-based virtual host.
+In this example, the configuration test reports the `vh2.example.com` configuration before it reports the `NameVirtualHost` configuration.
+You might see this error if the VirtualHost IP address or port doesn’t match the IP address or port of the web server’s `NameVirtualHost` directive.
+In this example, the report shows that `vh2.example.com` uses port 800 rather than port 80.
+The port number was mistyped when the `vh2.example.com` virtual host's listening port was configured.
+As a result, Apache treats `vh2.example.com` as a separate port-based virtual host.

-  The test command "httpd -S" will not warn you about this because it is permissible to configure virtual hosts to use any port, such as 800, without their being part of the name-based virtual host configuration on the same server.
+The `httpd -S` test command doesn’t *warn* you about this issue because it’s permissible to configure virtual hosts to use any port, such as 800, without them being part of the name-based virtual host configuration on the same server.

-  If you do make this mistake, you will probably see content from the default virtual host (vh1.example.com in this example) when you try to view the site in your web browser.
+If you do experience this error, you will probably see content from the default virtual host (`vh1.example.com` in this example) when you try to view the site in your web browser.

-  To help you map the above output to how its configuration file might look, here's the virtual host configuration that created this error:
+To help you map the preceding output to its configuration file, following is the virtual host configuration that created this error:

     NameVirtualHost \*:80

 		<VirtualHost \*:80>
 		  ServerName vh1.example.com